tompao/saas-startup-cto-checklist/README.md

   - [ ] Group email address for ownership of all external services
     - Use your password manager's sharing feature to ensure access doesn't rely on you personally
   - [ ] All dependent service's payments on a company Credit Card
-    - Role changes, aquisitions, canceled card, etc could make this painful
+    - Role changes, acquisitions, canceled card, etc could make this painful